-a.
+- a.
 Connected USB flash drive

+- NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 68.

 - b.
 Hard drive

 - c.
 BIOS

 - 3. When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.